Sphinx & Hawkmoths

 Elephant Hawk-moth – 2017 (NL)

 The Elephant Hawk-moth (Deilephila elpenor) is an easily recognizable moth.
 The body is olive-green with a pink broken straight line on the abdomen, like the centerline on a road, running towards the pink point tail.
 A pink line pattern can be seen near the head.
 Pink transverse stripes can also be seen on the top of the forewing.
-The underside of the body is coloured pink.
+The underside of the body is colored pink.
 The wingspan is 43-60mm.
 This butterfly flies in one generation from May to September.
 Host plant: Willowherb, Bedstraw, and Enchanter’s Nightshade.
 Dutch name: Groot avondrood.
 Frisian name: Oaljefantsflinter.

 Subfamily: Macroglossinae